128technology/docs/docs/config_service_health.md

 ### Health Probes

-An extensibility API has been provided to perform layer 3 to layer 7 health checks for the service.
-This provides an ICMP probe as described below, TCP and TLS probes to inspect the reachability of the server, and a set of application specific probes (HTTP, TLS, SIP, etc.) to determine the health of the application server.
+An ICMP probe, as described below is built into the system, providing the health probe method.
+Other application specific probes (HTTP, TLS, SIP, etc.) are made possible with external plugins utilizing the REST API added for this feature.
 The two main aspects are:

 - Load-balancer API to declare select paths as down
 - Mechanism to report activity or inactivity over a path to an external application